sionpixley/PolyNode/README.md

 # PolyNode

 PolyNode is a CLI tool that helps install and manage multiple versions of Node.js on the same device.
+It also comes with a GUI app that you can optionally use instead.

 ## Table of contents